marcopxt/marcopxt.github.io/_pages/about.md

 ## Cross prediction and optimization

 #### Motivation
 Plant breeding programs rely on balancing long-term genetic diversity and genetic gains, which are conflicting goals.
-Therefore, in short-term, plant breeding programs with genomic selection can improve performance by selecting individuals with the most outstanding genetic values for composing the next generation.
+Therefore, in short term, plant breeding programs with genomic selection can improve performance by selecting individuals with the most outstanding genetic values for composing the next generation.
 Unfortunately, GS also accelerates the decrease of genetic diversity through cycles of selection.
-A method to deal with this corollary is the cross selection, where we can jointly optimize the selection of crosses and the maintenance of genetic diversity.
-The combination of those factors (increase the trait means and reducing inbreeding/coancestry) represents an importante tools to select the best parents for the next generation.
+A method to deal with this corollary is cross selection, where we can jointly optimize the selection of crosses and the maintenance of genetic diversity.
+The combination of those factors (increasing the trait means and reducing inbreeding/coancestry) represents an important tool for selecting the best parents for the next generation.

 Mainly topics: